Fueled/fueled-boilerplate/README.md

         1. `rvm get head`
         2. `rvm install 1.9.3 --with-gcc=clang`
         3. `rvm use 1.9.3`
-5. Install [SASS](http://sass-lang.com/install).
-SASS is the framework upon which SCSS is based.
+5. Install [Sass](http://sass-lang.com/install).
+Sass is the framework upon which SCSS is based.
 It's a Ruby gem, and so installation is fairly straight forward.
-    1. Run `sudo gem install sass` to install SASS.
+    1. Run `sudo gem install sass` to install Sass.

 Looks like a lot, but it should be relatively straight forward!